-- ask the police department to enforce speed limits and safe driving around bicyclists - encourage your Department of Motor Vehicles to include "Share the Road" messages in driver tests and correspondence with drivers - ask city planners and traffic engineers for traffic calming ideas - encourage your community to use cameras to catch speeders and red light runners; cameras are effective in changing driving behaviors most likely to cause or impact the severity of a crash and associated injuries
+- ask the police department to enforce speed limits and safe driving - encourage your department of motor vehicles to include "Share the Road" messages in driver tests and correspondence with drivers - ask city planners and traffic engineers for traffic calming ideas - encourage your community to use cameras to catch speeders and red light runners

-5. Was it easy for you to use your bicycle?
+5. Was it easy for you to use your bike?